 That’s why I wrote The Solo Traveler’s Handbook.
 It provides hundreds of tips as well as stories that show the tips in action.
 You can buy the book or you can simply read through this blog and get most of the information for free.
 (The advantage of The Solo Traveler’s Handbook is that it organizes all that you need in a logical order and includes the right stories for the points being made.)

 Below are over 50 solo travel tips.
 It’s certainly not an exhaustive list but it will take you well on your way to being an exceptional solo traveler.
 Here you go…

 Before you leave.

 - Research so that you understand the basics.
-At minimum, you need to know about any passport and visa requirements, the currency exchange and where you will stay the first night.
+As a solo traveler you are responsible for everything so, at minimum, understand any passport and visa requirements, the currency exchange and especially where you will stay the first night.

-- When planning your accommodation, consider a homestay, hostel, B&B or small pension as they usually offer more access to friendly locals.
+- When planning your accommodation, consider a guest house, hostel, B&B or small pension as they usually offer solo travelers more access to friendly travelers and locals.

 - Pack light – one carry-on if possible so that you can handle your luggage with ease.
+This is for safety as well as convenience.
 Read Bare Minimum Packing.

 Concerned about being lonely?
 Here’s how to meet people as you travel solo.